s-valent/terminal-shortcut/readme.md

 <img src="screenshots/menubar.png" width="60%">

-If you are not happy with `⌘§` I choose, you can always go to `System Preferences / Keyboard / Shortcuts / Services / General / Open Terminal` and change it to whatever you want (not really, because for some strange reasons Service Shortcuts need `⌘` to work)
+If you are not happy with `⌘⌥J` I choose, you can always go to `System Preferences / Keyboard / Shortcuts / Services / General / Open Terminal` and change it to whatever you want (not really, because for some strange reasons Service Shortcuts need `⌘` to work)